 THE SUNDAY REVIEW | NOTHING TO DECLARE – MARY MORRIS

 I first read this book when I was a teenager.
 I think it was shortly after I had discovered the travel memoir genre thanks to Frances Mayes’ Under the Tuscan Sun, Bill Bryson’s In A Sunburned Country and Peter Mayle’s A Year In Provence.
-I loved the armchair exploration of places and cultures I READ MORE
+I loved the armchair exploration of places and cultures I yearned READ MORE

 THE SUNDAY REVIEW | KNIFE – SALMAN RUSHDIE

 Salman Rushdie had been living under threat of assassination for more than three decades when he was finally attacked on stage in the summer of 2022.
 A man with a knife ran up to the stage and stabbed him multiple times before he began speaking.
-He survived the attack, but was left with some READ MORE
+He survived the attack, but was left with some permanent READ MORE

 THE SUNDAY REVIEW | JUST ANOTHER MISSING PERSON – GILLIAN MACALLISTER

 I decided to read this book because I loved Wrong Place Wrong Time by McAllister that I read before this one.
 It was such an exciting thriller with great pacing and interesting twists and turns – not to mention the unique premise!
-I wanted to see if there were other books by her that READ MORE
+I wanted to see if there were other books by her that might READ MORE

 THE SUNDAY REVIEW | SCATTER BRAIN – SHAPARAK KHORSANDI

 Ever since my own diagnosis, I’ve been on the hunt for books by and about other women who also have ADHD – especially those who, like me, went most of their lives with absolutely no idea they had it.
-It’s a special type of trauma to spend your life feeling like all the things READ MORE
+It’s a special type of trauma to spend your life feeling like all the things that READ MORE

 THE SUNDAY REVIEW | I AM, I AM, I AM – MAGGIE O’FARRELL

 Maggie O’Farrell is quickly becoming an author who I just know, before I even read the blurb, will deliver.
-I’ve only read three of her books so far, and each has been completely different (first was Hamnet which is a fictional novel about Shakespeare’s family, then Instructions for a Heatwave which is about a READ MORE
+I’ve only read three of her books so far, and each has been completely different (first was Hamnet which is a fictional novel about Shakespeare’s family, then Instructions for a Heatwave which is about a family READ MORE

 THE SUNDAY REVIEW | SPLINTERS – LESLIE JAMISON

 I was intrigued by the blurb of this book, because I’ve really been enjoying memoirs written by women who are around my age who are writing about what it means to be a mother, and further to that, what particular challenges are thrown down for mothers in this day and age.
-Jamison dives head-first READ MORE
+Jamison dives head-first into READ MORE

 THE SUNDAY REVIEW | WRONG PLACE WRONG TIME – GILLIAN MCALLISTER

 Wow.
 That’s the one word version of this review.
 I can’t believe it took me this long to finally read this blockbuster book, or that I went into it with zero idea what I was getting into.
-Honestly, I think that’s probably the best way to experience it, so if you want to go READ MORE
+Honestly, I think that’s probably the best way to experience it, so if you want to go and READ MORE